hynek/svcs/README.md

 *svc-reg* has two essential concepts:

+### Registries

 A **`Registry`** allows to register factories for certain types.
 It's expected to live as long as your application lives.
 Its only job is to store and retrieve factories.

-It is possible to register either factories or values:
+It is possible to register either factory callables or values:

 ```python
 >>> import svc_reg